top of page

 Each step connects beaches, communities, and moments of pause—reminding you that sometimes the best way to experience a city is to walk its edges.

 💡 Tip: Start early to beat the heat and crowds.
 Bring sunscreen, water, and a sense of curiosity.
-Swim if you can, linger where it feels right, and don’t rush—this walk is meant to be savoured, one view and one coffee at a time. ☕🌊
+Swim if you can, linger where it feels right, and don’t rush—this walk is meant to be savored, one view and one coffee at a time. ☕🌊